xma711/notebook/linux/shell/README.md

 A shell is the generic name for any program that gives you a text-interface to interact with the computer.
 You type a command and the output is shown on screen.

-Multiple shells are availabe in linux system: bash, csh, ksh, sh, tcsh, zsh et.
+Multiple shells are available in Linux system: bash, csh, ksh, sh, tcsh, zsh et.
 They differ in the various options they give the user to manipulate the commands and
 in the complexity and capabilities of the scripting language.

 Shell script
 ------------------

-Many shells have scripting abilities: put mulitple commands in a script and the shell executes them as if
+Many shells have scripting abilities: put multiple commands in a script and the shell executes them as if
 they were typed from the keyboard.
 Most shells offer additional programming constructs that extend the scripting feature into a programming language.